The Quebec City mosque attack: What we know so far

 Make no mistake, this was a terrorist attack.
 It was an attack on our most intrinsic and cherished values as Canadians: values of openness, diversity and freedom of religion.
 Canadians will not be intimidated, we will not meet violence with more violence.
 We will meet fear and hatred with love and compassion.

-Meanwhile, condolences came in from world leaders including German Chancellor Angela Merkel, French President Francois Hollande and Pope Francis.
+Condolences came in on Monday from world leaders including German Chancellor Angela Merkel, French President François Hollande and Pope Francis.

+Je dénonce avec la plus grande fermeté l'odieux attentat qui a fait au moins six morts et de nombreux blessés dans une mosquée à Québec.— François Hollande (@fhollande) January 30, 2017

+In France, the shooting also got a reaction from Ms. Le Pen’s far-right party, which called the mass shooting “deplorable.”
+When asked about Mr. Bissonnette’s support for Ms. Le Pen, a party spokesman said Monday the French politician should not have to apologize for comments people make on their private Facebook pages.

+Politicians talking division, not unity, help normalize hate.
+Not acceptable, enough is enough, stop 2/3— Michael Chong (@MichaelChongMP) January 30, 2017

+And yes, I'm angry.
+This is Canada.
+This was an attack on real Canadian values enshrined in the Charter: religious freedom 3/3— Michael Chong (@MichaelChongMP) January 30, 2017

-With reports from Les Perreaux, Rhéal Séguin, Tu Thanh Ha, Verity Stevenson, Ingrid Peritz, Sean Gordon and The Canadian Press
+With reports from Les Perreaux, Verity Stevenson, Rhéal Séguin, Tu Thanh Ha, Ingrid Peritz, Sean Gordon, André Picard, Daniel Leblanc, Colin Freeze, Laura Stone, Marty Klinkenberg, Sunny Dhillon and The Canadian Press

 MORE FROM THE GLOBE AND MAIL